Sociology, Anthropology, & Criminal Justice

 By discovering your intellectual passion you will find untold satisfaction in a life-long career.
 The faculty in the Department of Sociology, Anthropology and Criminal Justice Studies look forward to helping you discover your intellectual passion in one of our fascinating disciplines.

-Dr. Brian D. Bates, Department Chair and Professor of Anthropology
+Dr. Jason (Jake) Milne, Department Chair and Associate Professor of Sociology

 Our curriculum is designed to provide knowledge, skills and abilities to students who plan to: